-The School Leader shall hold a meeting for the purpose of reviewing the provisions of the School Safety Information Policy Agreement and making modifications deemed necessary and proper by the participants in the meeting.
-The agenda will also include discussion of additional training needed and any other such related matters.
+The School Leader shall hold a meeting for the purpose of conferring regarding the School Safety Information Policy Agreement and making modifications deemed necessary and proper; discussing additional training that might be needed; and, discussing any other such related matters as may be deemed to be necessary by the participants.
 Participants in this meeting shall include the School Leader, members of the Board of Directors, the County Prosecutor or his/her designee, and representatives from the local law enforcement agencies.
 Others may also be invited to participate in the meeting.

-The School Leader shall make a report to the Board about this annual review and recommend the approval and adoption of any proposed revisions or additions.
+The School Leader shall make a report to the Board about all such reviews and recommend the approval and adoption of any proposed revisions or additions.